Kotopita, which means chicken pie, is one of many types of Greek meat pites. This particular meat pie is made with chicken and shaped into a galette.

 Potato and pumpkin puree

 This is optional.
-I had some leftover Potato and pumpkin puree but you can add only some grated cheese one top.
+I had some leftover Potato and pumpkin puree but you can add more filling and only some grated cheese one top.

 - 1 egg